codecypher/LearnAI/Level-0/dl/optimizers.md

 # Optimization Functions

-The article [1] covers the mathematical expressions of common non-convex optimizers and their Python implementations from scratch .
+The article [1] covers the mathematical expressions of common non-convex optimizers and their Python implementations from scratch.

 Understanding the math behind these optimization algorithms can help enlighten your perspective when training complex machine learning models.